kevgo/text-runner/textrun-javascript/README.md

 </a>

+### Asynchronous JavaScript

-TextRunner waits for the code block to finish.
-To make it wait until asynchronous code is done, add the placeholder <CALLBACK> where your code would call the callback when its done.
-Only one placeholder is allowed.
+The <i textrun="action/name-full">javascript/run</i> action waits for the code block to finish.
+To wait for asynchronous code, add the placeholder `<CALLBACK>` where your code would call the callback when its done.
+Only one placeholder is allowed per code block.
 Example:

 <a textrun="javascript/run">